 Broken down, what does this new coil mean for tired Aussies out there?

-and softness we all crave, while also giving your skeleton, muscles and tissues the robust support they need to maintain good posture as well,” he
+“It’s a challenge to make one piece of steel that does two things that are seemingly opposites of each other: it gives your resting body the gentleness and softness we all crave, while also giving your skeleton, muscles and tissues the robust support they need to maintain good posture as well,” he says.

 Raising the bar for the entire category

-Which meant not only did Morrison have to refine his coil design, but he also, he had to re-tool a machine to manufacture it.
+Which meant not only did Morrison have to refine his coil design, but he also had to design a machine to manufacture it.

 Consider the processes that go into making a spring: there are about 18 steps to make one coil.
-Now add 7 more to include connecting it to all the other
+Now add 7 more to connect it to all the other springs.
+Then, multiply that number by 660 (the number of springs in a Queen-sized mattress).
+It sounds painstaking, but Sealy’s machines are so fine-tuned they create 90 coils per minute.
+Each stage in the manufacture of a coil takes a mere 0.6 seconds.

 From computer design to manufacturing reality